Admission Requirements and Application Procedure

 - Spring 2023 match timeline details can be reviewed at the AND's Computer Matching Calendar.

 2. Submit the Supplemental Application Form and application fee to the University of Maryland as described below.
 This form must be postmarked by February 15, 2023.

 - Additional form for International Students described in application forms section of this website.

 - A $40 check, made out to "University of Maryland," covering the application fee must be received by midnight on February 15, 2023 for applicant consideration.
 Please consider mailing this information via registered mail to assure it is received.
 The application fee and a self-addressed stamped post card (to notify applicant fee has been received) should be mailed to:

 College Park, MD 20742

-Applicants must also register on-line for computer matching and select dietetic internship priority choices by 11:59 p.m.
-Central Time on February 15, 2020.
-There is a $55.00 computer matching fee.
-Please see the D&D Digital Web site for information.
+Applicants must also register online for computer matching and select dietetic internship priority choices by 11:59 p.m.
+Central Time on February 15, 2023.
+There is a $65.00 computer matching fee.
+Please see the D&D Digital website for information.

 4. Applicant Interviews

-Be available, if selected, for a personal interview during late February and early March.
-Out-of-state applicants can select a online video conference interview in lieu of in-person interview.
+Be available, if selected, for an online interview during late February and early March.